 Why an XLSX file

-The .xlsx file is essentially a datastore that allows us to read and write data to one or more tables.
 This essentially means that it can be rigged to behave like, say, a MySQL database that backs a Wordpress instance.
-(That is not to say that you should.)

 This is particularly useful if you’ve got a bunch of data that’s more readily dealt with as a spreadsheet rather than a discrete set of articles.
 For instance, you know, tables, or when designing a D&D campaign.